 In many cases, there is not sufficient right-of-way to implement improvements for the roadway segment to meet performance objectives for all of the modes for which that segment is a priority.
 To resolve this, the MAP process defined the top two priority modes on each arterial segment.
 This involved examining the adjacent land use context and determining the "associated modal priorities" for that land use.
 Transit is the priority mode on all Major Transit Corridors (as defined in the Countywide Transit Plan); the second priority depends on adjacent land use.
-For instance, in urban settings with high existing or desired volumes of people walking, pedestrians are the second priority mode.
-In urban settings with less pedestrian-orientation, where the arterial is on the bicycle network, bikes are the second priority mode (see Figure 6-2).
+For instance, in urban settings with high existing or desired volumes of people walking, pedestrians are the arterial is on the bicycle network, bikes are the second priority mode (see Figure 6-11).